-Surgical weight loss is intended for those individuals who have metabolic disorders with significant obesity or for those with mobid obesity who have attempted conservative weight loss measures and have failed to achieve their weight loss goals.
+Surgical weight loss is intended for those individuals who have metabolic disorders with significant obesity or for those with morbid obesity who have attempted conservative weight loss measures and have failed to achieve their weight loss goals.
 Our skilled Bariatric surgeons, Dr. Jonathan Taylor and Dr. James Froelich, are post residency trained in laparoscopic surgical procedures as well as the gastric sleeve and the lap band procedures.

-If you have more questions and need to speak to one of our team members?
-Please call 225-246-9222 to Contact the Baton Rouge Clinic Surgical Weight Loss program coordinator.
+If you have more questions and need to speak to one of our team members, please call 225-246-9222 to contact the Baton Rouge Clinic Surgical Weight Loss program coordinator.

 - Lap-band Gastric Banding System

 - The LAP-BAND® Adjustable Gastric Banding System was the first U.S Food and Drug Administration (FDA) approved adjustable gastric band for use in weight reduction.
-It was approved by the FDA in June 2001 and is the newest and the only adjustable surgical treatment for morbid obesity in the United States.
+It was approved by the FDA in June 2001 and is the newest and only adjustable surgical treatment for morbid obesity in the United States.
 It induces weight loss by reducing the capacity of the stomach, which restricts the amount of food that can be consumed.